geoffroypeeters/ismir2018/pages/eventsMeetupIndustry.md

 Join the largest Music Tech R&D Industry Meetup on September 27th in world’s largest startup incubator, StationF in Paris!
 The event - organized by Antescofo, Pandora and Deezer as part of the International Conference on Music Information Retrieval (ISMIR) - aims at highlighting trends in the Music Industry by world-recognized actors and provide a Networking Environment to foster collaborations.

-We are expecting 300+ participants including startups and global leaders of the Music Industry, with key speeches by world-renowned decision-makers as well as major Industry participation.
-Confirmed entities include Universal Music Group, Google, Live Nation, Pandora, Deezer, Spotify, BMAT, TheLynk, Reed Smith LLP, SACEM and counting.
+We are expecting 300+ participants including startups and global leaders of the Music Industry, with key speeches by world-renowned decision-makers as well as major industry participation.
+Confirmed entities include Universal Music Group, Google, Pandora, Deezer, Spotify, BMAT, TheLynk, Reed Smith LLP, SACEM and counting.

 ## MeetUp ?